-It all started well, we were recognised by name at the entrance (love that!) and were upgraded to a bottom level ground floor garden view from our mountain view booking.
-Thankyou so much Four Seasons, next time we will book through our Luxury Travel Diary Virtuoso agent to guarantee this upgrade.
+It all started well, we were recognized by name at the entrance (love that!) and were upgraded to a bottom-level ground floor garden view from our mountain view booking.
+Thank you so much Four Seasons, next time we will book through our Luxury Travel Diary Virtuoso agent to guarantee this upgrade.

 I’ll Be Back

 Would I return?
-To Wailea, yes in a heartbeat, this is my favourite resort on the Islands.
-Would I eat in Spagos and drink in my favourite bar/corridor with the view?
+To Wailea, yes in a heartbeat, this is my favorite resort on the Islands.
+Would I eat in Spagos and drink in my favorite bar/corridor with the view?
 Yes!
-Would I recommend the Four Seasons Wailea.
-Absolutely Yes 100%, for the gorgeous rooms, stunning views, amazing beach and just to participate in the magical Four Seasons experience, but on Luxury Travel Diary I am honest and on this occasion the Lanai fumes and how the staff handled the problem let the Four Seasons Wailea down.
+Would I recommend the Four Seasons Wailea?
+Absolutely Yes 100%, for the gorgeous rooms, stunning views, amazing beach and just to participate in the magical Four Seasons experience, but on Luxury Travel Diary I am honest and on this occasion, the Lanai fumes and how the staff handled the problem let the Four Seasons Wailea down.